-Experiential Learning (C. Rogers)
+Experiential Learning (Carl Rogers)

 Rogers distinguished two types of learning: cognitive (meaningless) and experiential (significant).
 The former corresponds to academic knowledge such as learning vocabulary or multiplication tables and the latter refers to applied knowledge such as learning about engines in order to repair a car.
 The key to the distinction is that experiential learning addresses the needs and wants of the learner.
 Rogers lists these qualities of experiential learning: personal involvement, self-initiated, evaluated by learner, and pervasive effects on learner.

 To Rogers, experiential learning is equivalent to personal change and growth.
 Rogers feels that all human beings have a natural propensity to learn; the role of the teacher is to facilitate such learning.
 This includes: (1) setting a positive climate for learning, (2) clarifying the purposes of the learner(s), (3) organizing and making available learning resources, (4) balancing intellectual and emotional components of learning, and (5) sharing feelings and thoughts with learners but not dominating.

 According to Rogers, learning is facilitated when: (1) the student participates completely in the learning process and has control over its nature and direction, (2) it is primarily based upon direct confrontation with practical, social, personal or research problems, and (3) self-evaluation is the principal method of assessing progress or success.
 Rogers< also emphasizes the importance of learning to learn and an openness to change.

 Roger's theory of learning evolved as part of the humanistic education movement (e.g., Patterson, 1973; Valett, 1977).